yonasBSD/nerdlog/README.md

 ## Requirements

-- SSH access to the remote hosts is required.
+- SSH access to the hosts is required (except for `localhost`).
 You can read about the related limitations and possible workarounds here: [Consequences of requiring SSH access](https://dmitryfrank.com/projects/nerdlog/article#consequences_of_requiring_ssh_access);
 - SSH agent must be running locally;
 - Gawk (GNU awk) is a requirement on the hosts, since nerlog relies on the `-b` option.
 So notably, `mawk` will not work.
 You need `gawk`;